 September 15, 2008 Lehman Bros. declared bankruptcy.

-September 16, 2008 the Federal government took over AIG and the original money market fund broke the buck, causing the short-term lending market to freeze.
+The next day the Federal government took over AIG.
+The original money market fund broke the buck, causing the short-term lending market to freeze.

 September 26, 2008 Washington Mutual declared bankruptcy and was seized by the FDIC after a bank run.